1.1 PA is a provider of Information Technology Products, Services and Support.

 8.1 The parties hereto are independent contractors.
 Nothing in this Agreement shall be deemed to create any form of partnership, principal-agent relationship, employer-employee relationship, or joint venture between the parties hereto.

-9.1 Hold harmless and defend Client from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by Client and for which Client provides notice to PA within thirty (30) days of such claim which relate to the violation and infringement of any third party’s copyright or proprietary rights (“Relevant Breach”) arising in the provision of Services or PA Products.
+9.1 Subject to clauses 9.2, 9.3 and 10 hereof, PA agrees to indemnify, hold harmless and defend Client from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by Client and for which Client provides notice to PA within thirty (30) days of such claim which relate to the violation and infringement of any third party’s copyright or proprietary rights (“Relevant Breach”) arising in the provision of Services or PA Products.

 9.3 In the event of any Relevant Breach, Client’s sole remedy shall be that PA shall, in its sole discretion: (i) modify infringing materials to be non-infringing; (ii) obtain a license for Client to use the infringing materials; or (iii) subject to the limitation of liability provisions of this Agreement, provide monetary compensation to Client under this indemnity.